top of page

 FROM GAMING, TO PLAYING

-The presentation in Seattle to Bill Gates & Microsoft board, and subsequent (very surprise) win, marked the beginning of an incredible project that would see my team and I design, build and test a vast spectrum of interface experiences, as well as influence directly the industrial and brand design of the new console.
+The presentation to Bill Gates and the Microsoft board in Seattle was a surprise win, and the beginning of a project that would see my team design, build and test a vast spectrum of interface experiences while directly influencing the console's industrial and brand design.
+Interface informed product, product informed interface, both informed brand.

-Officially unveiled on MTV on May 12, 2005, it’s pioneering use of digital media distribution and multi-player gaming through Xbox Live led the Xbox 360 to be recognised as the most influential console of its time.
+Officially unveiled on MTV on May 12, 2005, the Xbox 360's holistic design and pioneering use of digital media distribution through Xbox Live made it the most influential console of its time, giving Microsoft a strategic lead that redefined the market.

 THE FINAL DASHBOARD INTERFACE.
 LIGHTNING FAST WITH THE XBOX CONTROLLER.